Cortrah/Dealers-Choice/README.md

 A poker game based on ['Frame'](https://github.com/jedireza/frame) by [Reza Akhavan](https://github.com/jedireza), using [Vue](https://vuejs.org/guide/) as a front end library.

-To work with the client side code cd into client and run

-	npm run dev

-## Frame Info

-Frame is a user system API for Node.js.
-Bring your own front-end.

 ### Technology

 __Primary goal:__ include as few dependencies as possible